 - Risers, vertical runs, and ILEC multiple mainline attachments must be clearly identified on all proposals that encompass AEP/APCO poles.

-- Any unauthorized reproduction of AEP information or disclosure of any maps and or documents, in print or electronic format, is strictly forbidden without the express written consent of AEP/APCO.
+- All information exchanged between AEP/APCO, your company, and your representatives, contractors and subcontractors is considered confidential.
+Any unauthorized reproduction of AEP information or disclosure of any maps and or documents, in print or electronic format, is strictly forbidden without the express written consent of AEP/APCO.

 - Notwithstanding approval by AEP/APCO to construct Communications facilities in a certain manner or at a certain height, it is the responsibility of the Communications Company to ensure that the installation and maintenance of their facilities does not cause a hazardous condition, overload the pole, or otherwise be installed or maintained in a manner that does not comply with the NESC, AEP Standards and applicable law.